Birmingham announces major regeneration proposals for Ladywood

 While the appointment of a partner is the first step in what will be a process that spans several years, the main consideration for the regeneration will be community consultation.
 This, above all else, will be a pivotal element to any successful bid.

-The decision to bring forward the regeneration initiative and commence the process to find a development partner was approved at the City Council’s Cabinet meeting on the 12th February 2019.
+The decision to bring forward the regeneration initiative and commence the process to find a development partner was approved at the City Council’s Cabinet meeting on 12 February 2019.